 In the early 60’s, my family moved to Flushing, Queens where incredibly, my neighborhood playground again had more than play equipment and a sandbox.
 I was 10 years old when I “discovered” the Bowne House, original home to John Bowne who played a major role in establishing the principle of religious freedom in the US.
 This building was built in 1661 and friends and I used it as a playhouse!

 Growing up in NY, I also spent a great deal of time in Manhattan and of course, was mesmerized by the architecture, grandeur and diversity of its built environment.
 So, I do believe that preservation, respect for, and appreciation of old buildings and places, are somehow part of my genetic code.

 I came to Washington DC to attend The George Washington University, where I majored in Anthropology.
 While I have never “done anything” professionally related to my major, I loved archaeology, spending time on an Etruscan dig in Italy, and studying Classical Greek and Roman architecture and culture.

 I loved Washington DC and after graduating from GW, decided to stay.
 I have lived here for over 35 years, and after stints in Foggy Bottom, Kalorama Triangle, Woodley Park & Adams Morgan, have resided in Chevy Chase DC for nearly 30 years.
-My husband Keith Laughlin and I raised our two children in our Chevy Chase home – our daughter Jana who now lives in Madison WI (with our son-in-law & our first grandchild who is 9 months old!) and our son Jake who attends the University of Maryland, College Park.
+My husband Keith Laughlin and I raised our two children in our Chevy Chase home – our daughter Jana who now lives in Madison WI (with our son-in-law & our first grandchild) and our son Jake who attends the University of Maryland, College Park.